cesarfue/imagegallery-mcp/README.md

 - Perform semantic search with OpenAI CLIP
 - Support for mounting host directories into the container for persistence

-## Requirements

-- Docker (with Docker Compose if desired)
-- Python 3.11 (inside container)
-- Claude desktop app (or other MCP-compatible client)

 ## Installation

 1. Clone this repository: